altocodenl/TODIS/readme.md

 response 20
 ```

 Imagine that, rather than a system, we had a particular math formula that was in need of summing 10 and 10.
-The formula itself doesn't have the means to sum two numbers, but there's another part of the system (let's call it `+`) that knows how to sum a list of numbers and return that result.
+The formula itself doesn't have the means to sum two numbers, but there's another part of the system (let's call it `+`) that knows how to sum a list of numbers and respond with that result.

 In the example above, then, the math formula sends a call containing a list with two elements (10 and 10) to `+`.
 Then, `+` responds with `20`.